 Data backups are copies of the files that enable a full restore.
 There are at least a dozen different backup types, many of which can be used concurrently.
 Not only can the type of backup vary, so can the backup process.

 Traditionally, backups were physical copies.
 Many IT departments today may be familiar with – or still use – tape backups.
 While tape backups are still useful, there are newer, more effective ways to backup data.
 Virtualization provides more effective, strategic backup tools, like snapshots, replication, and live migrations.

 Why Backups Matter – Ransomware And Business Continuity

 Let’s use the pervasive threat of ransomware as an example.
 Cybercriminals lock-down and hold hostage your data.
-Pay up, or lose every data asset you have – and, in some cases, wait for the criminals to publish your private (sometimes highly sensitive and regulated) data on the web for all to see.
+Pay up, or lose every data asset you have – and, in some cases, wait for the criminals to publish your data on the web for all to see.
 But’s not just your company’s data that is at stake, in addition to sensitive financial data or company secrets, there is client data and even employee data to consider.

 In this scenario, what can you do?